About Us

 Responding to Residents’ Concerns

-Ombudsmen also receive and investigate complaints on behalf of nursing home residents and their families and serve as a voice for residents in ensuring that the facility meets mandated legal standards for every person receiving long-term care services.
-Examples of common issues in nursing homes include: discharges and evictions, medication administration and matters of personal hygiene.
-Common issues in assisted living facilities and adult family-care homes include: menu quality, quantity and variation; medication administration; and general housekeeping or cleanliness.
+Ombudsmen also receive and investigate complaints on behalf of nursing home residents and their families.
+They serve as a voice for residents in ensuring that the facility meets mandated legal standards for every person receiving long-term care services.
+Common issues in nursing homes include discharges and evictions, medication administration, and matters of personal hygiene.
+Common issues in assisted living facilities and adult family-care homes include menu quality, quantity and variation, medication administration, and general housekeeping or cleanliness.

 Ombudsmen work to resolve residents’ concerns, to the best of their abilities and within the greatest extent of the law.
 All services are provided at no charge, and all complaints are confidential.